-Immersion is one of the top language methodologies around the world, with studies showing students are more stimulated and motivated, improve their literacy skills and develop a range of learning and critical thinking skills, and develop deeper intercultural understanding that allows them to become better global citizens.
+Learning a second language has many benefits to brain development; studies have shown that students are more stimulated and motivated, improve their literacy skills and develop a range of learning and critical thinking skills, and develop deeper intercultural understanding that allows them to become better global citizens.

-Subjects covered in Foundation this year will include expressions and greetings, numbers, colours, animals and a traditional folktale - Omusubi Kororin The Rolling Riceball.
+Subjects covered in Foundation this year will include expressions and greetings, colours, animals, sports, food and body parts.
+We also look forward to celebrating 'Japanese Day' on Friday 9th October.

 Language learning is a fascinating journey, one that students should be excited about.
-Our Japanese teacher, Jessica Sensei is always up for a friendly chat, and is available at The Patch Wednesday to Friday.
+Our Japanese teacher, Yale, is always up for a friendly chat, and is available at The Patch Wednesday to Friday.